 There are two methods for mapping a shared folder to a network drive (using GUI and group policy).
-I am focusing on the later method of using a group policy.
+I am focusing on the latter method of using a group policy.

-I assume you have already shared a folder with right permissions.
+I assume you have already shared a folder with the right permissions.
 You can check my recent article on setting correct permissions for a shared folder.

 Map a Shared Folder to Network Drive